ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The optional endOfMessage parameter supports partial sending and is described in
 {{send-partial}}.

-Framers can be used to instruct the transport system to extend the message data with additional information that can be used at the receiver to detect message boundaries.
+Framers can be used to extend or modify the message data with additional information that can be processed at the receiver to detect message boundaries.
 This is further decribed in {{framing}}.

 ## Basic Sending {#send-basic}